 - Began accreditation of joint NP/PA programs in 2020

 - Renamed to the Consortium for Advanced Practice Providers to be inclusive of joint NP/PA programs in 2023

-To educate stakeholders about postgraduate nurse practitioner and joint nurse practitioner and physician assistant training programs that provide an additional elective training experience for the novice, fully credentialed APPs, to advocate for support and investment in such programs, and to provide a vehicle for accrediting these training programs for primary and specialty care.
+To educate stakeholders about postgraduate nurse practitioner and joint nurse practitioner and physician associate training programs that provide an additional elective training experience for the novice, fully credentialed APPs, to advocate for support and investment in such programs, and to provide a vehicle for accrediting these training programs for primary and specialty care.

 We offer postgraduate training program accreditation that is designed by program directors for program directors.
 These training programs provide elective postgraduate training for fully credentialed and licensed NPs and PAs who desire an additional year of experience to hone their skills to a high-performance model and to gain additional confidence and competence when providing comprehensive care for individuals with complex health needs.

 Trainees must have graduated from an accredited Physician Associate or Nurse Practitioner program.
 Physician Associate trainees must be PANCE certified through the National Commission on Certification of Physician Assistants.
 Nurse Practitioners must be Board Certified through the ANCC or AANP.

 The accreditation process includes formal internal and external review processes.
 The program conducts a rigorous self-study that results in a written report.
 This is followed by an on-site visit that verifies the findings of the self-study report and confirms relevant documentation.
 The 1.5-day on-site visit is conducted by a team of trained site visitors (educators/administrators and APPs) which results in a written report that is submitted to the Accreditation Commission for consideration and to determine the final accreditation action.
 Comprehensive technical support is available throughout the review process.
 Initial accreditation is awarded for up to three years.

 The Consortium is federally recognized by the U.S. Department of Education as an accrediting organization.